dalenewman/Cfg-NET/Articles/Autofac.md

 var dba = new DatabaseAdmin("DatabaseAdmin.xml", reader);
 ```

+The reader is instantiated with three dependencies, and then
+passed into `DatabaseAdmin`.
+So far, the examples have
+only demonstrated switching out an `IReader`.
+The next
+example will use all possible dependencies.

 ### An IReader, an IParser, an IValidator, and an ILogger

+To see dependency injection in all it's glory, it's
-It's worthwhile to take this one step further and
+worthwhile to take this one step further and demonstrate
-demonstrate implementing everything.
-We'll have to change
+implementing everything for `CfgNode`.
+The `DatabaseAdmin`
-our `DatabaseAdmin` constructor to take all the parameters
+constructor must be changed to accomadate all the parameters
-and pass them through to the base constructor.
+and pass them to the base constructor.
 Then we'll
-need to *new up* all of them and pass them in.
+need to *new up* all the dependencies and pass them in.

 ```csharp
 public class DatabaseAdmin : CfgNode {